 THE TARGET: HIMALAYAN (KAHILI) GINGER (HEDYCHIUM GARDNERIANUM)

-- While there are a wide variety of ginger species naturalized in Hawaiʻi, many of which are beloved horticultural and food crops, a few pose serious threats to our native forests.
+While there are a wide variety of ginger species naturalized in Hawaiʻi, a few pose serious threats to our native forests.
 None are as problematic as Himalayan ginger or Hedychium gardnerianum, considered one of the world’s 100 worst invasive species by the IUCN.
 H. gardnerianum stalks grow 1.5-2m tall from dense mats of rhizomes (underground stems of the plant) that quickly smother the forest floor.
 These large thickets easily grow in shade and dominate the understory of many Hawaiian forests where they outcompete native understory species and prevent native tree seedlings like ʻōhiʻa lehua from establishing.
 This can permanently alter and diminish native ecosystems.

 - Since 2008, CABI, an international not-for-profit organization based in the UK, has been funded by a consortium of sponsors from Hawaiʻi and New Zealand to find a biological control for H. gardnerianum.
 Early work has focused on cataloging all the potential herbivores and pathogens of H. gardnerianum in its native range and completing genetic diagnostics of the H. gardnerianum plants found in New Zealand and Hawaiʻi where the weed will be targeted.

 - Early testing in the UK and field testing in India have explored a variety of potential natural enemies, including flies from the genus Merochlorops, large, conspicuous weevils from the genus Metaprodictes, and moth larvae from the genus Artona, among others.

 - Results completed to date have found some of the natural enemies may not be specific or damaging enough to the target weed and could be ruled out.